THOMASELOVE/431-labs-2022/labX.md

 Submit a link to your website to Dr. Love in an email with the subject line **My Website** by the deadline specified in [the Course Calendar](https://thomaselove.github.io/431-2022/calendar.html).

+All students completing Lab X successfully (Dr. Love has to be able to open your website and read its contents) will receive a substantial boost to their Class Participation Grade.